Samir-Thokal/LibraryManagementSystem/README.md

 **Deployed Website Link** :-  [Click Here](https://library-management-system-sigma-two.vercel.app/)

-The Library Management System is a web application designed to facilitate the management of books in a library.
+The Library Management System is a simple web application designed to facilitate the management of books in a library.
 It allows users to add, search, borrow, return, and remove books, providing a user-friendly interface for tracking available and borrowed books.
 The application is built using React and Vite, utilizing a component-based architecture and local state management.
 The development follows Test-Driven Development (TDD) practices, ensuring that all features are thoroughly tested before implementation.

 **Features**:-